zeonzip/gurted/dns/README.md

 }
 ```

-### PUT /domain/:name/:tld 🔒
+### PUT /domain/:name/:tld *

-Update the IP address of your approved domain.
-You can only update domains you own.
+Update the IP address of the user's approved domain.

 **Request:**
 ```json